garg3133/zulipbot-action/commands-action/README.md

 Next, you need to set up a configration file for the action, where you'll specify the details like what features you'd like to use, out of all the features this action provides, and with what configurations.

-You can add this configuration file anywhere in your repository, but we'ed prefer you create this file at `.github/zulipbot-config/commands-action.yml`.
+You can add this configuration file anywhere in your repository, but we'd prefer you create this file at `.github/zulipbot-config/commands-action.yml`.

 See the sample configuration file [here](config/sample-config.yml) with all possible configurations.